lovol02/Custom-Logic/README.md

 ***Note!!!***
 Please let every block and collector has his own name, in the case of the same name for block and collector, it will cause a confusion for our program.

+## License and Credits
+This project uses Blockly, licensed under the Apache License 2.0.